• CLASSIC IKITESURF

 subsiding to 1 to 3 feet.

-30 knots. snow showers. waves building to 5 to 9 feet
+25 knots. a chance of snow showers. waves building to 3 to 6 feet

 $$